This is a true story of a man who traveled back in time 100 years ago during a near-death experience.

 During the near-death experience, he left his body behind.

 Without the body, his spirit cannot make any impact on the physical world.

-Thus, Kiuchi could not leave any physical evidence, because he had no body to write letters and to make some evidences.
+Therefore, Kiuchi could not leave any physical evidence, since he had no body to write letters or to make a change in the physical world.

-While he teleported to various times and places, Kiuchi struggled to look a solution to the problem.
+While traveling to many places in time and space, Kiuchi was struggling to look for a solution to the problem.

 On the umpteenth teleportation, Kiuchi teleported back in time to Edo Period more than 100 years ago.

 Kiuchi visited a prestigious family which produced many poets for 1000 years.

 In front of him, a poet was trying to compose a poem before a blank sheet of Japanese paper.